ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 If you want to run the game in "full screen" mode:
-- Run GTAV **in your main screen** (The one labelled as screen nº1) and set your game to full-screen mode
+- Run GTAV **in your main screen** (The one labelled as screen nº1) and set your game to full-screen mode.
-- Configure the game resolution with the resolution of your screen (i.e 2560x1440 resolution)
+- Configure the game resolution with the resolution of your screen (i.e 2560x1440 resolution).
-- Run the script with the "--width 2560", "--height 1440" and "--full_screen"
+- Run the script with the "--width 2560", "--height 1440" and "--full_screen" parameters.

 <p align="center">
   <img src="github_images/example_config_full_screen.png" alt="Setup Example Full Screen"/>